Frederick William Moore

 Moore Wilson’s Wine Direct

 March 2014: Moore Wilson’s launch first e-commerce website “Moore Wilson’s Wine Direct”.
-Set up by Sales Development Manager Alex Bazeley, the website featured a small hand-picked range of wines available for delivery nationwide.
+The website featured a small hand-picked range of wines available for delivery nationwide.

 September 2014: The Berry Culture frozen yoghurt truck parked up in the Piazza of Moore Wilson’s Tory Street, serving natural yoghurt with live cultures and a range of premium topping.
 The Citroen hit the road in March 2016, returning to Christchurch.